 B i o g r a p h y

-Brock is an active orchestral keyboardist, and has performed in professional orchestras such as the Albany Symphony Orchestra, New World Symphony, and Battle Creek Symphony Orchestra, in addition to the large ensembles at Eastman.
+An active orchestral keyboardist, Brock has performed in professional orchestras such as the Albany Symphony Orchestra, New World Symphony, and Battle Creek Symphony Orchestra, in addition to the large ensembles at Eastman.
 He was also the principal keyboardist for the 2017 National Repertory Orchestra, where he was a soloist performing Shostakovich's Piano Concerto No. 2.
 Other concerto experience includes Berg's Kammerkonzert for violin, piano, and winds, as well as Jolivet's Concertino for trumpet, strings, and piano.

 He has attended many of the top summer music festivals on full fellowship, including Music Academy of the West and the Aspen Music Festival and School, studying with Jonathan Feldman and Rita Sloan respectively.
 Brock was a Tomita Young Artist for Finger Lakes Opera in 2020.
 In 2013, he attended SongFest, where he studied with Martin Katz and Margo Garrett.

 Currently the music director at First Universalist Church of Rochester, Brock enjoys playing organ and directing the choir in addition to his work as a pianist.
 He has formerly been the organist at Liberty Christian Church (Martinsville, IN) and St. Matthew’s Episcopal Cathedral (Laramie, WY).